By Celia Darrough

 In 13 hours, Fleury was transfused with 60 units of blood products.
 She woke up connected to a ventilator, now back in her body and again aware of her pain and emotions.
 But she was alive; she knew her children were safe with her sister, Latricia Ferguson – another Columbia College alumna; and Bisges was by her side.

 “I came home during the day, and she was all I thought about,” Bisges said.
 “I wanted to get back to the hospital.
 When you connect with a patient … I couldn’t think about anything else.
 I wanted to make sure she was taken care of.”

 Fleury is indescribably grateful for Bisges’ dedication to her patients and her profession.
 A couple of days after the surgeries, Bisges stayed up late one night to help Fleury with her hair.

 “I remember her taking the time to braid my hair to keep it from getting knotted and to provide a sense of normalcy after this experience,” Fleury said.
 “She sat up late and spent about 30 minutes braiding my hair.
 She’s just that awesome.”

 Bisges said nursing is all about the patients, and it’s important to not lose sight of that.
-During her time at Columbia College when she received her ASN, one of the main things she was taught in her classes was that patients come first, she said.
+During her time at Columbia College when she received her ASN, one of the main things she learned in her classes was that patients come first, she said.

 Even when the doctors have a different view, a nurse is a patient’s best advocate.
-A nurse has to prioritize the patient and stand up for them, even if it means they might get yelled at.
+Nurses have to prioritize the patient and stand up for them, even if it means they might get yelled at.

 “My instructors taught me to make sure your patient is taken care of, because that’s your No. 1 concern,” she said.
 “Take care of them the best you can and everything else will fall into place.”